-- Electing four members of Board of Directors of the Company for terms specified; - 2.
-Voting on auditors for the Company for the current year; - Transacting such other matters as may properly come before the meeting.
+- Electing six members of Board of Directors of the Company for terms specified; - Voting on independent auditors for the Company for the current year; - 3.
+Transacting such other matters as may properly come before the meeting.

 VOTES REQUIRED FOR APPROVALS